 Anyone who was born in the past half-century has at least a friend or a family member involved in MLM before.
 Chances are, you have also been invited to join this business opportunity, but you are probably unsure if it is the right thing.
 What does the business plan have to offer?
 How does it give you that so-called ‘financial freedom’?
 Here are 6 things you need to know about an MLM company before joining.

 (1) What Niche Will You Be Involved In?

-It is almost as good as a necessity and at some point of your life, whether you are a man or a woman, you’ll need to use either one of them, if not all of them.
-A big part of MLM business activities will make you eat, sleep and talk about these topics so you really want to make sure that you have the passion or at least try to develop one in order to run a sustainable business.
+It is almost as good as a necessity and at some point in your life, whether you are a man or a woman, you’ll need to use either one of them, if not all of them.
+A big part of MLM business activities will make you eat, sleep and talk about these topics so you want to make sure that you have the passion or at least try to develop one to run a sustainable business.

-However, what if you have passion in something else like pet care, craft-making or electronic stuff?
-Chances are, there aren’t many MLM companies selling these kind of products because they are ‘optional’ rather than a necessity in life.
-Hence, they have less profitable sales force in an MLM business structure.
+However, what if you have a passion for something else like pet care, craft-making, or electronic stuff?
+Chances are, there aren’t many MLM companies selling these kinds of products because they are ‘optional’ rather than a necessity in life.
+Hence, they have a less profitable sales force in an MLM business structure.

 (2) Who Are The Sponsors?

 To join an MLM business, you’ll need a sponsor.
 If you don’t have one, the company will assign someone within the same locality to you.
 A sponsor is responsible to help you – the distributor – kicks start your business, improves on your product understanding, and motivate you to become the next sponsor.

 He or she will also act as your main adviser in most of the marketing plan, hence, establishing a good relationship with this person is vital for your success in an MLM business.
 Under the wings of a sponsor, you’ll get to meet other members within his or her network, rub shoulders with some top achievers, and encouraged to attend meetings/training/talks (which you have to pay sometimes) to help develop the skills of a stellar distributor.